fractastical/hyperhumanism/README.md

 ## definition

-technologies and tools for expanding conscoiusenes.
+Technologies and tools for expanding consciosness; clear intention to benefit all; integration with ancient, tribal wisdom; path to interdimensionality.

 ## projects